 If you, the photographer, are present too, then it’s unlikely you’re going to be able to lure your subject close enough to shoot successfully.

-A great trick is to set your iPhone up on a tripod or other solid surface very close to where your subject will go, and lay down some food that will entice your subject.
+A great trick is to set up your phone on an iPhone tripod or other solid surface very close to where your subject will go.
+Then lay down some food that will entice your subject.
 Now use the AE/AF Lock feature to pre-focus on the food, then retreat to a safe distance.

 You could use the 10 second timer in the camera app, but this will only give you one chance to get the shot before you have to go back to the iPhone to press the shutter button again – scaring the wildlife away in the process.